TanStack/router/docs/framework/react/guide/file-based-routing.md

 - **`.pendingComponent.tsx` File Type (⚠️ deprecated)**
 - **`.loader.tsx` File Type (⚠️ deprecated)**
   - Each of these suffixes can be used to code-split components or loaders for a route.
 For example, `blog.post.component.tsx` will be used as the component for the `blog.post` route.

-> By default, the `routeFileIgnorePrefix` option is set to `-`, as such files and directories starting with this value will not be considered for routing.
-You customize this value in the `tsr.config.json` file.
-Check the [Options](#options) section for more details.